 - 1. For pension schemes where members bear investment risk and where they have a choice between different investment options, the pension benefit statement shall indicate the investment profiles.
 The pension benefit statement shall indicate the documents or the website where a list of the investment options available and a short description of each option are provided.
 The member's current investment option shall be marked prominently. - 2.
-For pension schemes where members bear investment risk and where an investment option is imposed on the member by a specific rule specified in the pension scheme, the pension benefit statement shall indicate the documents or the website where the following additional information shall be provided: - (a) rules based on actual age, if any; - rules based on the member's targeted retirement age, if any; (b) - (c) other rules. - 3.
-For pension schemes where members bear investment risk, the pension benefit statement shall contain information about the risk and return profile showing a synthetic graphical indicator of the risk and return profile of the pension scheme.
-The pension benefit statement shall indicate the documents or the website where the following additional information shall be provided: - (a) an explanation of the indicator and of its main limitations; - (b) an explanation of risks which are materially relevant; and which are not adequately captured by the synthetic graphical indicator. - (ba) a brief explanation as to why the pension scheme or investment option is in a specific category;

-(bc) a statement that the lowest category does not mean a risk-free investment.
+For pension schemes where members bear investment risk and where an investment option is imposed on the member by a specific rule specified in the pension scheme, the pension benefit statement shall indicate the documents or the website where the following additional information shall be provided, where applicable: - (a) rules based on actual age, if any; - (b) rules based on the member's targeted retirement age, if any; - (c) other rules. - 3.
+For pension schemes where members bear investment risk, the pension benefit statement shall contain information about the risk and return profile.
+The pension benefit statement shall indicate the documents or the website where the following additional information shall be provided: - (a) deleted - (b) an explanation of risks which are materially relevant; - (ba) a brief explanation as to why the pension scheme or investment option is in a specific category; - (bc) a statement that the lowest category does not mean a risk-free investment. - 4. deleted - 5. deleted - 6.
+The pension benefit statement shall indicate where the statement of investment principles is available.